alisgenie/ExCalcolatricePhpMvc/README.md

 # ExCalcolatricePhpMvc

-This is an exercise to implement a MVC(model View Control) code organization structure in php.
+This is an exercise for didactic purposes: implement a MVC(model View Control) code organization structure in php.

 What is Model View Control?